thegamerhat/cybrdise-angular-home/README.md

-# cybrdise-home
+# cybrdise-angular-home [OBSOLETE]

-New Main Angular based website at https://cybrdise.com
+Main Angular based website at https://cybrdise.com

+This has been replaced with the identical website made in React.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.11.